Safety Tips for Kansas and Missouri Drivers this Winter

 - 5,376 were killed in weather-related crashes.

 Given these statistics, it is important to be prepared before you head out in bad weather in and around Kansas City.
 In extreme weather conditions, it is always best to wait because car accidents are more likely in bad weather.
 If you must drive here are some tips on how to avoid getting into a car accident and injuring yourself or others.

 Prepare Before You Drive in Bad Weather

 Get a tune-up.
-You should check the air, fuel and emission filters and making sure you have fluids that resist freezing, like antifreeze, oil, and windshield-wiper solution.
-You should also inspect your windshield wipers and replace any with cracked rubber.
+You should check the air, fuel and emission filters and make sure you have fluids that resist freezing, like antifreeze, oil, and windshield-wiper solution.
+You should also inspect your windshield wipers and replace any that have cracked rubber.

 Keep an emergency kit in your car.
 This kit should include a blanket, road flares, a shovel, a flashlight, jumper cables, a tow rope and tire chains, an air compressor, and an ice scraper and brush.
 You should also consider keeping water, warm clothes and a blanket in your car.